 Why vacation in Los Gatos?

-There’s lots to do and to enjoy in the town of LosGatos for people of all ages!
+Whether you’re on a vacation or a staycation, there’s lots to do and to enjoy in the Town of Los Gatos for people of all ages!

 - Spas and massages There are a number of places for experiencing a relaxing massage, so go ahead…be pampered!
 (The Spa of Los Gatos is my favorite but I understand that the Hotel Los Gatos also has great massages too, and I know there are others.)

-- Museums Los Gatos is home to both an hisoric museum (at Forbes Mill) and an art museum (at the old fire station).
-Check out the current offerings at their shared website, MuseumsOfLosGatos.org.
+- Museums Los Gatos is home to a history and art museum.
+Check out the current offerings online at NUMUlosgatos.org.

 - Petroglyph Paint and fire up some ceramics and make memories that you can take home with you!
-Great for all ages….
+Great for all ages.

-- Ongoing events The Los Gatos Chamber has a great calender of Los Gatos events which you should check out – there’s loads going on all the time in Los Gatos
+- Ongoing events The Los Gatos Chamber has a great calender of Los Gatos events which you should check out – there’s loads going on all the time in Los Gatos!

 - Romantic Los Gatos and the nearby areas are full of wonderfully romantic places, both restaurants and otherwise.
 Please see my post, Great Places to Kiss (in LG)